mamnuya/IntersectionalBias-IndoAryanLang_Role_Gender_Religion/README.md

 ```

 ## Metric and Results
-For easier acces, view our metric results and interpretation information in metricInterpretation.txt.
+For easier access, view our metric results and interpretation information in metricInterpretation.txt.
 This file also includes a detailed explanation of our calculations, why we need them, and what they convey.

 The full code for calculating and generating our metric results is within sentiemntAnalysis_entryCount.py